square/finch/docs/content/data/scope.md

 weight: 2
 ---

-Data keys are scoped to the Finch [run levels]({{< relref "intro/concepts#run-levels" >}}):
+Data keys have four scopes:

 ```
-global
-└──stage
-   └──workload
-      └──exec-group
-         └──client-group
-            └──client (iter)
+iter
 └──trx
-                  └──statment
+   └──statement (default)
+      └──value
 ```

 Data scope answers two related question:

 1. Where is @d unique?
-2. When does @d return a new value?
+2. When is @d called?

-Answer: <mark><b>a data key is unique within its scope and returns a new value when that scope runs.</b></mark>
+Answer: <mark><b>a data key is unique within its scope, and (its generator) is called once per scope execution.</b></mark>

-To help explain (and for brevity), let's use the same notation that Finch uses internally to identify data keys:
+To explain (and for brevity), let's use the same data ID notation that Finch uses internally to identify data keys:

 `@d(N)/scope`